-A lot of viewers have complained about the Black and White Insanity of having Cruella De Vil imprisoned on the Isle along with the likes of the Evil Queen, Jafar, and Maleficent, when all Cruella did was steal puppies.
-If you're familiar with the film, you'll know that she did more than that: she stole hundreds of baby dogs, and planned to have them brutally killed and skinned for their coats; that's not just theft, that's animal cruelty.
+A lot of viewers have complained about the Black-and-White Insanity of having Cruella De Vil imprisoned on the Isle along with the likes of the Evil Queen, Jafar, and Maleficent, when all Cruella did was steal puppies.
+If you're familiar with the original animated film, you'll know that she did more than stealing a few pets: she stole hundreds of baby dogs, and planned to have them brutally killed and skinned for their coats; that's not just theft, that's animal cruelty.
 (Given the size of her fur collection, it's almost a guarantee that she had other animals killed for the same reason, too.)
-Furthermore, it's hinted that in Auradon, at least some animals are recognized as being sapient as well as sentient; when you take this into consideration, Cruella's status as one of the worst villains in history makes a lot more sense.
+Animal cruelty often carries a pretty hefty punishment in the real world — and when you take into consideration that Auradon recognizes (at least some) animals as sapient as well as sentient, Cruella's status as one of the worst villains in history makes a lot more sense.

 Near the end of her film, Cruella also attempts to run the van which the soot-disguised puppies are riding in off the road and over a cliff.
 Never mind the puppies in the back; that's full-on attempted murder of the van driver.